ZupIT/horusec-docs/content/en/docs/Key concepts.md

 On this case, the vulnerability is an accepted risk, because you are already aware this can let your application vulnerable, you decide to take risks and move on to the next step.

-Example: you have a file that it has been accused to log a sensitive information.
+For example, you have a file that it has been accused to log a sensitive information.
 See:

 `log.Info("User logged with CPF: " + cpf_user)`